dgyoungk/ruby-knights-travails/README.md

 ## TOP FS Ruby DSA Project: Knights Travails

-A rough representation of an unweighted, undirected graph created from Node objects
+A rough representation of an unweighted, undirected Graph created from Node objects
     - meant to resemble a chess board

 ## Classes and Methods: